-The state Highway Safety Office generated earned media this year from press events, as well as interviews with local TV, radio stations, and newspapers throughout the year on issues such as seat belts, child safety seats, impaired driving, and highway fatalities.
+The state Highway Safety Office generated earned media this year from press events, as well as interviews with local TV, radio stations, and newspapers throughout the year on issues such as seat belts, child safety seats, impaired driving, distracted driving, and highway fatalities.

 Statewide, each of our eight Safe Community Coordinators also generated earned media.
-Specific examples include DUI checkpoints for our statewide program, "Checkpoint Strikeforce West Virginia", as well as press events about "Click It or Ticket".
+Specific examples include DUI checkpoints for our statewide program, "Checkpoint Strikeforce West Virginia", as well as press events about "Click It or Ticket" and "Drive Sober or Get Pulled Over".

 Coordinators also received media attention during National Child Passenger Safety Week and at other child safety seat checks, SADD events, educational programs at local schools, and bicycle rodeos, to name a few.

 Holidays including Memorial Day, the Fourth of July, Labor Day, Thanksgiving and Christmas also gave coordinators and the state office the chance to spread the message about driver safety, especially during the holidays when people are in celebratory spirits.